ttwebagency/developer/typescript.md

 + `allowJS` - Set to `true`, allows JavaScript files to be imported inside our project.
 Instead of just `.ts` and `.tsx` files.
 Will usually raise an error if not set to `true`.
 + `forceConsistentCasingInFileNames` - If set to `true`, allows TypeScript to check the case sensitivity rules of the file system.
 For example, an error will be thrown if `fileText.ts` is being imported using `FileTest.ts`.
 + `noFallthroughCasesInSwitch` - If set to `true`, reports errors for fallthrough cases in switch statements.
 This ensures that a switch statement does not have an empty-case including either `break` or `return` to avoid a `fallthrough bug` being introduced into the code.
++ `removeComments` - Setting this to `false` allows there to be comments present after any TypeScript files have been converted to JavaScript.

 We need to match the configuration options in the `tsconfig.json` file to match the needs of our project.